awsdocs/aws-cloudformation-user-guide/doc_source/blue-green.md

 + Add a `Hook` section that invokes the `AWS::CodeDeploy::BlueGreen` hook and specifies the properties for your deployment\.
 Use the template reference below as a guide\.
 + In the `Resources` section, define the blue and green resources for your deployment\.

 You can add these sections when you first create the template \(that's, before creating the stack itself\), or you can add them to an existing template before performing a stack update\.
-If you specify the blue/green deployment for a new stack, CloudFormation only creates the blue resources during stack creation— resources for the green deployment aren't created until they're required during a stack update\.
+If you specify the blue/green deployment for a new stack, CloudFormation only creates the blue resources during stack creation — resources for the green deployment aren't created until they're required during a stack update\.

 ## Reviewing the change sets for your blue/green deployment<a name="blue-green-changesets"></a>

 We strongly recommend that you create a change set before performing a stack update that will initiate a green deployment\.
-This enables you to see the actual changes that will be made to your stack before performing stack update\.
+This allows to see the actual changes that will be made to your stack before performing stack update\.
 Be aware that resource changes may not be listed in the order in which they will be performed during the stack update\.
 For more information, see [Updating stacks using change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html)\.

 ## Viewing stack events for your blue/green deployment<a name="blue-green-events"></a>